moehriegitt/hob3l/doc/scadformat.md

 This takes a 2D scene and rotates it around the Z axis to make a torus-like polyhedron.
 It uses `$fn` torus segments for the rotation.
 If `angle` is 360, this generates a full torus, starting with the first step in the negative X axis.
-This is counter to most other operations, but it is legacy OpenSCAD behaviour.
+This unlike most other circular operations, but it is legacy OpenSCAD behaviour.
 With a value other than 360, rotation starts in the positive X axis as usual.